GustavoVaAsc/Compiler-Team2/README.md

 ## Results
 ### Application start
 It was decided to create an application due to the ease of access it offers, as well as being intuitive, easy to use, and visually appealing to the user.
+Once downloaded, the application appears on the user’s device with the following icon and name:
 > App icon <br>
 ![App icon](https://github.com/GustavoVaAsc/Compiler-Team2/blob/main/app/src/main/assets/Screenshots/App.jpg)

+Upon launching the application, the main interface is displayed.
+This environment includes a text area for entering source code and three primary buttons that correspond to the key functions of the compiler: Lex, Parse, and Compile.

-Within the application, the user can switch between dark mode and light mode based on their preference.
+The application also allows users to switch between dark mode and light mode, depending on their visual preference.
 > Dark mode <br>
 ![Dark mode](https://github.com/GustavoVaAsc/Compiler-Team2/blob/main/app/src/main/assets/Screenshots/UI%20Night.jpg)